krzentner/language-world/data/text-davinci-003/basic_md/dial-turn-2.md

+The robot should perform the following steps:
-    - When the robot's gripper is not vertically aligned with the dial, the robot should put its gripper above the dial.
+    - When the robot's gripper is not near the dial, the robot should move gripper to the dial.
-    - When the robot's gripper is in contact with the dial, the robot should turn the dial in the desired direction.
+    - When the robot's gripper is near the dial and the robot's gripper is open, the robot should close gripper around dial.
-    - When the desired angle of the dial is reached, the robot should stop turning the dial.
+    - When the robot's gripper is around dial, the robot should rotate dial.